 San Sebastián: Basque Belle Époque

 Crossing into Spain, from southwestern France, the terrain seems to erupt before our very eyes.
-The Pyrenees stretch out and reach for the heavens — about a 1,000 meters (3,280 feet) over our heads.
-At the same time, we begin to notice lush gardens and pastures — electric-green swaths along the lower hillsides.
-Another few minutes later, or so it seems, the sunny weather turns to drizzle.
+The Pyrenees stretch out some 1,000 meters (3,280 feet) over our heads.
+At the same time, we notice lush gardens and pastures — electric-green swaths along the lower hillsides.
+Another few minutes later, the sunny weather turns to drizzle.
 Now we understand the extraordinarily green gardens.

 In spite of its reputation as a seaside beach resort, San Sebastián is one of the wettest regions in Spain, with precipitation over 250 days of the year.
-We continue through the wooded landscapes and winding roads until the Atlantic Ocean spreads out before us.
+We continue through the wooded landscapes and twisting roads until the Atlantic Ocean spreads out before us.
 The vibrant blues contrast with the rich greens and an enormous arched rainbow is suspended over the entire bay.
-We smile and grab umbrellas!

 PINTXOS & TXIQUITEO